 IntroductionYou can do it...honest

 You don't need to spend money on computer programs or enroll in expensive courses to learn how to make a website.
 Although HTML code may look complicated, it's quite easy to learn.
-But if you want to skip learning code and get right down to building a website, this tutorial suggests making one with Weebly.
+For those want to skip learning code and get right down to building a website, here's a tutorial for you.